ghdl/ghdl/README.md

 - `libghdl` is a shared library that includes a subset of the regular features plus some features to be used by extension tools (i.e. `libghdl-py`).
 This is built along with the regular GHDL and it supports both non-synthesisable and synthesisable code.
 Nonetheless, this is not for users, but for tools built on top of the core.
 When configured along with `--enable-synth`, this shared library includes **[experimental]** synthesis features too.

-- [libghdl-py](python/libghdl) is a Python interface to `libghdl`.
+- [pyGHDL](pyGHDL) is a Python interface to `libghdl`.
 Currently, it is only used by `ghdl-ls`; however, it can be useful for advanced users which are willing to build Python utilities based on GHDL.

 - **[experimental]** [ghdl-yosys-plugin](https://github.com/ghdl/ghdl-yosys-plugin) is the integration of GHDL as a frontend plugin module for [Yosys Open SYnthesis Suite](http://www.clifford.at/yosys/), which uses the `libghdl` library (built with `--enable-synth`).